rachelwritingcode/learning-golang-notebook/README.md

 ## Learning-golang-workbook

-- This repository is a collection of code snippets documenting
+- This repository is a collection of code snippets documenting the things I learn with golang.

 ### Things I've explored 🚀🌙: